ANIMAL HOSPITAL HUB

 01

-Anomalies cannot faint by any method — if a "patient" won't go down, that's your answer.
-(Exception per the wiki's 6/22/26 test: a static-photo-only anomaly faints when shot.)
+Anomalies cannot faint by any method, not even fire — if a "patient" won't go down, that's your answer.
+(Exception per the wiki's June 26, 2026 note: a static-photo-only anomaly faints when shot, marking it as a normal patient-class case.)

 02

-Tasing an anomaly gives you +2 sanity.
+Tasing an anomaly gives you +2 sanity (shooting it with the gun gives none).
 Tasing a normal patient costs you 15 sanity — be sure before you fire.

 03

-Anomalies can be killed by admitting them and giving the wrong treatment on purpose.
+Anomalies can be killed by admitting them and giving the wrong treatment on purpose, or by tasing/shooting them — though sometimes they get up and run out screaming instead.
 It's faster, but the shift summary pays out less.

 04

-If every patient is treated but the shift summary never appears, one of the "patients" left in the hospital is an anomaly.
+If every patient is treated but the shift summary never appears (or "The doctor is coming" never shows), one of the "patients" left in the hospital is an anomaly.

 05